James F. Blake: Arrest of Rosa Parks

 Commenting on the event afterwards, Blake stated, "I wasn't trying to do anything to that Parks woman except do my job.
 She was in violation of the city codes, so what was I supposed to do?
 That damn bus was full and she wouldn't move back.
 I had my orders.
 I had police powers—any driver for the city did.
 So the bus filled up and a white man got on, and she had his seat and I told her to move back, and she wouldn't do it."

-Death
+Personal life

-Blake continued working at the bus company (the Montgomery City Lines became the Montgomery Area Transit System in 1974) for another 19 years.
-He died of a heart attack in his Montgomery home in March of 2002, less than a month before his 90th birthday.
+Blake continued working at the bus company until he retired in 1974.
+He did not like to say much to the media or his family about the Parks matter, such as in 1989 when he was approached by a reporter of The Washington Post and yelled about wanting to close the book on the matter because of the "lies" printed about him while alleging that black people had called his house for weeks after the Parks incident.
+He joined the Morningview Baptist Church in 1980.
+Both the children's pastor of the church and Blake's wife defended him upon his death for his virtues as a churchgoing family man.
+He died of a heart attack in his Montgomery home in March of 2002, at age 89.
 He and his wife had been married for 68 years.

 Rosa Parks was reported to have said in her condolences, "[I'm] sure his family will miss him."